aa755/decoding-human-body/_posts/ivmrebuttal.md

 rebuttal to the "fact-check":
 https://healthfeedback.org/claimreview/ivermectin-isnt-a-highly-effective-drug-for-treating-covid-19-tess-lawrie/
-that facebook slaped on the very accurate and nuanced review of Ivermectin by Dr Tess Laurie: https://www.youtube.com/watch?v=D2ju5v4TAaQ
+that facebook slapped on the very accurate and nuanced review of Ivermectin by Dr Tess Laurie: https://www.youtube.com/watch?v=D2ju5v4TAaQ